 YouTube Videos: Meco Ditch Remediation, Little Mill Creek Part 1 and Little Mill Creek Part 2

-PCB Mass Loading in Delaware is a DNREC collaborative study between DNREC's Division of Waste and Hazardous Substances' Site Investigation and Restoration Section (SIRS) and the Division of Water Resources' Watershed Assessment Branch (WAB).
+PCB Mass Loading in Delaware is a DNREC collaborative study between DNREC's Division of Waste and Hazardous Substances' Remediation Section (RS); formerly known as the Site Investigation and Restoration Section (SIRS), and the Division of Water Resources' Watershed Assessment Branch (WAB).
 It is a key and integral component of a much larger project that aims to link upland sources of PCBs with their primary impact in surrounding waterways.
 In Delaware, as with many states, PCBs are a major cause for issuing fish consumption advisories.
 The project considers all sites known to be contaminated with PCBs in Delaware and the information gathered will allow DNREC to look at the cumulative impact of PCBs in the area.
 This brings a new and more holistic perspective to the problem, which in turn could lead to innovative management solutions.
 Looking at all sites at once will also allow DNREC to prioritize sites for remediation based on their relative impact.
 For more information on PCBs, please visit EPA's website: PCBs

 DNREC's goal is to systematically clean up these sites so these properties are useful and no longer release PCBs to area surface waters.
 In so doing, PCB levels in the fish will slowly improve over time and people will once again enjoy the health benefits of consuming fish.